juandpt03/colibreria/README.md

 - ✅ **Dark/Light Theme** - Support for automatic theme switching based on system settings
 - ✅ **Multilingual** - Support for internationalization
 - ✅ **Optimal Error Handling** - Robust system to capture and manage errors, improving the user experience with clear messages
+- ✅ **Share Books** - Functionality to share book details with other users
+- ✅ **Chapter Preview** - Access to some book chapters for reading
 - ✅ **Unit Tests**

 ### 📸 Screenshots